 CENTRAL VALLEY REGIONAL COORDINATOR

 Zahra is a former member of the Fresno Chapter and has held many roles in CYC throughout the years.
 She has served our mission as a Chapter leader, Advisory Board Representative, Legislative Committee Representative, Y.O.U.T.H.
 Training Project Trainer, and has even served on the Board of Directors.

 Blade has joined the CYC team in his new role as policy assistant after being a member for the past eight years.
 During that time, he served as chair and Advisory Board representative for the Merced chapter as well as on the organization’s internal legislative committee.

 Elisha has served and mentored homeless and foster youth for the past several years.
-She joined California Youth Connection (CYC), as the Director of Member Engagement in May 2017.
+She joined CYC as the Director of Member Engagement in May 2017.
 Prior to CYC, Elisha served as the Employment and Education Program Director at Covenant House California, a homeless shelter for transitional aged youth.

-Kate has been the Bay Area/Central Valley Outreach Coordinator, and now the Bay Area Regional Coordinator, at CYC since 2006.
+Kate has been with CYC since 2006, first as the Bay Area/Central Valley Outreach Coordinator, then the Bay Area Regional Coordinator, and now the Community Engagement Manager.
 Kate first became involved with CYC as an Americorp intern at the Bill Wilson Center in Santa Clara County when her then supervisor, Deryk Clark (a former CYC board member), told her that part of her job would be to attend CYC meetings.